PavleProd/Telegram-Bot/README.md

 # Telegram Bot

-Simple telegram bot that downloads image with given URL
+Simple telegram bot that downloads image/video with given URL

 ## Running
 In terminal, navigate to repository. <br/>